 Besides the potential for long hours, the potential for emergency care can provide stress for the trainer.
 Quick decisions often are needed at such times.
 Also, there can be pressure to quickly get top athletes back from injury and on the playing field.

 If a trainer works with a specific team, their hours will vary with the ebb and flow of the off-season, preseason, and regular season.
 Trainers working in hospitals and clinics may have a more regular schedule and often conduct outreach work at various locations.

-It is not uncommon for trainers at the high school level to work as a teacher, which during the season can require extensive hours, perhaps 60 to 70 a week.
+It is not uncommon for trainers at the high school level to also work as a teacher, which during the season can require extensive hours in total (sometimes 60 to 70 a week).